-PAIN: When an injury occurs: sports, work or auto accident, your bodies first alarm that there is a problem is pain.
+PAIN: When an injury occurs: your bodies first alarm is pain.
 In this situation, you can think of pain as the introduction to this cycle.

-MUSCLE GUARDING: The same nerves that signal to you pain, are the same ones that indicate an injury has happened.
-Your body’s normal response to this pain is to cause the muscles around the injured area to tighten up to guard the injured area.
+MUSCLE GUARDING: The same nerves that signal to you pain, also indicate an injury has happened.
+Your body’s protective response is to cause the muscles around the injured area to tighten up as a means of guarding the injury.
 In short, muscle guarding is your body’s protective mechanism to splint the injured area.

-RESTRICTED MOBILITY: In the short term, muscle guarding to protect the injured area from moving can be good.
+RESTRICTED MOBILITY: In the short term, muscle guarding for protection can be good.
 However, if it goes on too long, it becomes detrimental.
-Unfortunately, if muscle guarding goes on too long, it creates restricted mobility in the joints, long past the time the damage tissues have healed.
+The longer the muscle guarding lasts, it creates restricted mobility in the joints, long past the time the damage tissues have healed.
 This happens because our body adapts to not using the injured area and related muscles.
 Now muscle guarding has gone from protection, to causing problems itself.